1. Home

 About NEE NextEra Energy Inc.

 NextEra Energy's regulated utility, Florida Power & Light, is the largest rate-regulated utility in Florida.
 The utility distributes power to over 6 million customer accounts in Florida and owns 36 gigawatts of generation.
 FP&L contributes roughly 70% of NextEra's consolidated operating earnings.
-NextEra Energy Resources, the renewable energy segment, generates and sells power throughout the United States and Canada with more than 37 GW of generation capacity, including natural gas, nuclear, wind, and solar.
+NextEra Energy Resources, the renewable energy segment, generates and sells power throughout the United States and Canada with nearly 40 GW of generation capacity, including natural gas, nuclear, wind, and solar.

 About ARM Arm Holdings plc